-How to read and Discern a Feed Tag.
+How to read Feed Tag Labels on horse feed.
 Most of the time these feed tags are designed to be confusing and virtually impossible to decipher with great intention.
 Let’s make it a bit easier to figure out.

 Please learn how to read those feed labels…if you see that the first 6-7 items are byproduct waste products…that is what you are feeding your horse, per volume.
 Those vitamins and minerals in a 50 pound bag of feed are not very much volume wise.
 The vast majority of that bag of processed feed by volume is byproduct waste, wheat middlings or wheat milrun, rice bran, beet pulp, soy meal, soy hulls, soy oil, Distiller’s Dried Grain solutes, feed grade molasses, Distiller’s fermentation solutes, almond hulls, ground corn, flax meal…etc

 The first ingredient is the most by volume and the last is the least by volume.
 So, if the first 5-7 ingredients are byproduct waste, ignore the clever text and pretty colors on the bag and just Walk Away.
 If the minerals are in the Oxide form, know oxides are the cheapest form of minerals the least bio-available to your horse.
 So, if your goal is not to produce a mineral fortified urine and manure, then just Walk Away!